 The official start of the winter season has arrived, but the snow and cold temperatures (especially in Minnesota and other areas of the Midwest) are already.
 But it’s not too late to prepare your roof for the winter weather!
-There are many things that can and should be done before the “real” winter weather arrives.
+Many things can and should be done before the “real” winter weather arrives.

 Here’s how you can get your roof ready for what’s to come.